canro91/canro91.github.io/_posts/2022-12-21-WhenToChooseValueObjects.md

 If in the "email sending" domain, business analysts or stakeholders use "timestamp," for the sake of a ubiquitous language, we can add a simple record `TimeStamp` to wrap the date.
 Like `record TimeStamp(DateTime value)`.

 Voilà!
 That's a practical option to decide when to use Value Objects and primitive values.
 For me, the key is asking if there's a meaningful domain concept behind the primitive value.
+Otherwise we would end up with too many value objects or [obsessed with primitive values]({% post_url 2020-12-10-PrimitiveObsession %}).

 If you want to read more about Domain-Driven Design, check my takeaways from these books [ Hands-on Domain-Driven Design with .NET Core]({% post_url 	2022-10-03-HandsOnDDDTakeaways%}) and [Domain Modeling Made Functional]({% post_url 2021-12-13-DomainModelingMadeFunctional %}).